What Financial Advice Do You Need Before Entering a House Lottery Drawing in Australia?

 The Sell-or-Keep Decision: There's No Universal Right Answer

 Most winners face this choice within weeks of the draw, often under emotional pressure and without adequate time to think it through.
-Frankly, the financial case for selling is stronger than most people want to admit — but it's not always the right call.
+The financial case for selling is stronger than many people want to admit — but it's not always the right call.

 Selling immediately gives you a liquid, tax-efficient windfall.
 Because you haven't established the property as your primary residence, you're exposed to CGT on any gain from the draw date to the sale date — but if you sell quickly and the market hasn't moved significantly, that gain may be minimal.
 You walk away with cash you can deploy into an existing mortgage, investment portfolio, or deposit on a property you actually want to live in.